Uranograph

 ● Preset Capacity and Structure

-You can store up to 96 presets (programs) in the Uranograph's internal memory.
-Each preset acts as a snapshot of the instrument's state, including:
+You can store up to 96 presets in the Uranograph's internal memory.
+Each preset acts as a snapshot of pretty all the instrument's state, including:

 • Synth engine parameters